 A great city is a sustainable city - and a sustainable city is one that consists of developments and buildings that minimize the use of energy and resources.
 Vaughan and its development community have already made great strides in this area.
 As technologies advance we must continue to advance sustainable building standards.
 The Official Plan is a stepping stone in this regard and will be built upon with continued efforts at the municipal level.
 Building on the standards provided in the York Region Official Plan, this Plan contains both general targets on energy and water efficiency and a commitment to provide work with the building and construction industry to provide a more specific set of standards on a broader set of sustainable criteria.
 Following on the recommendations contained in Green Directions - Vaughan's Sustainability Master Plan - a Sustainable Development Report will be submitted as part of applications for new developments to gauge how well we are doing at addressing these issues.

 It is the policy of Council:

 - 9.1.3.1.
-To develop Green Development Standards, in consultation with the building and construction industry. - 9.1.3.2.
-That the following initiatives will be explored as part of the establishment of Green Development Standards and, where appropriate, specific standards will be established to: - a. provide a high-level of efficiency in energy consumption; - b. maximize solar gains and be constructed in a manner that facilitates future solar energy installations; - c. include or facilitate future on-site renewable energy systems;
+To develop Green Development Standards, in consultation with the building and construction industry, and, where appropriate, specific standards will be established to: - a. provide a high-level of efficiency in energy consumption; - b. maximize solar gains and be constructed in a manner that facilitates future solar energy installations; - c. include or facilitate future on-site renewable energy systems; - d. provide a high-level of efficiency in water consumption, including rainwater harvesting and recirculation for irrigation purposes; - e. enhance indoor air quality; - contain or facilitate the future installation of plug-ins for electric vehicles; - g. use environmentally preferable building materials, high-renewable and recycled content building products, and certified sustainably harvested lumber; - provide water efficient and drought resistant landscaping, which should include the use of native plants and xeriscaping; - maximize permeable surfaces, including the provision of permeable driveways; - incorporate green roofs into building design; - a. reduce construction waste and divert construction waste from landfill; and, promote Energy Star qualified development.